 With 26 foot aka 8 meters, Kahu can definitely be described as a tiny boat.
 Even though she surprised us already with her big heart (= storage space), she still has her limits.
 Which ones?
 We find out together.

-New Zealand has a strong relationship with the indigenous maori people.
-The values of the maori world provide for a connection to the natural world in a relationship of substance.
-Even in the fast pace of the modern society, these values still remain strong with maori people.
-Their customs, culture and relationships are formed by a bound between people, the land and the ocean.
+New Zealand has a strong relationship with the indigenous Maori people.
+The values of the Maori world provide for a connection to the natural world in a relationship of substance.
+Even in the fast pace of the modern society, these values still remain strong with Maori people.
+Their customs, culture and relationships are formed by a bond between people, the land and the ocean.

 Marine ecology and biology have many influences – from the nature of wind, wave, tide and chemistry to the biological interactions of the animals that live in the ocean.
 Our mission is to share this with you so that we as a community can better understand these beautiful creatures and the important role they play.
 Our ocean is often overlooked as a vast and sometimes difficult environment to relate to.
 We would like to invite you to look at the ocean from an oceanic perspective.

 Protecting the marine environment is now more important than ever before.
-Our ocean struggles under the weight of the influences from mans activities.
-The marine life and abundance that we grew up with has changed.
-We now often see the results of degradation: From the loss of fish and marine life due to exploitation to the marine plastic that litter our coastline.
+Our ocean struggles under the weight of the influences from man’s activities.
+The marine life and abundance that we grew up with have changed.
+We now often see the results of degradation: From the loss of fish and marine life due to the exploitation of the marine plastic that litter our coastline.
 We believe that marine protection is more than just a marine reserve.
 It is the protection and preservation of a connection with the community.
 We need to maintain the relationship with marine spaces and places by having empathy and compassion for the ocean and the community that relies on what our ocean provides.